 - Sharing a short memory during the ceremony

-How to address couples in wedding invitations
+How to address couples

-How to address wedding invitations to married couple
+How to address to a married couple

-How do you address wedding invitations to a married couple?
-If you want to go traditional or formal you would say something like ‘Mr. and Mrs. Daniel Bekken’, but if you want to know how to address wedding invitations to a married couple in a more casual manner, you could forego the titles and just list the names: ‘Daniel and Jacqueline Bekken’.
-When wondering how to address wedding invitations to a married couple listing both names, the most common option is usually: ‘Mr. Daniel and Mrs. Jacqueline Bekken’.
+How do you address invitations to a married couple?
+If you want to go traditional or formal you would say something like ‘Mr. and Mrs. Daniel Bekken’, but if you want to know how to address wedding invites to a married couple in a more casual manner, you could forego the titles and just list the names: ‘Daniel and Jacqueline Bekken’.
+When wondering how to address to a married couple listing both names, the most common option is usually: ‘Mr. Daniel and Mrs. Jacqueline Bekken’.

-If you are wondering how to properly address wedding invitations if the women kept her maiden name, or any married couples where the last name is different, the main thing is that names are listed alphabetically, regardless of gender.
+If you are wondering how to properly address the invitations if the women kept her maiden name, or any married couples where the last name is different, the main thing is that names are listed alphabetically, regardless of gender.

 Mr. Brian Barbee